 New software systems like EMVCo’s 3DS v2.0 may simplify secure e-commerce and require less consumer friction.
 But such systems are expensive and time-consuming to implement: industry experts estimate it could take more than two years for 3DS v2.0 to be fully operational.
 Especially for small merchants who need fast and secure transactions but can’t afford complex implementations, what’s needed is an easy-to-use, low-cost solution that’s popular with consumers.

 Online Contactless: the Solution

-As our White Paper explains, iAxept’s revolutionary system builds on tried and trusted contactless payments technology, moving it online by employing the consumer’s mobile device as a POS terminal.
-The consumer simply taps their payment card against their phone, and the payment is done. iAxept is SCA compliant – and trials have proven how popular this technology is with consumers.
-Just as importantly, iAxept provides a way for merchants, issuers and acquirers to protect themselves against online fraud, and is fast and simple to implement without compromising on security.
+As our White Paper explains, Maxa’s revolutionary system builds on tried and trusted contactless payments technology, moving it online by employing the consumer’s mobile device as a POS terminal.
+The consumer simply taps their payment card against their phone, and the payment is done.
+Maxa is SCA compliant – and trials have proven how popular this technology is with consumers.
+Just as importantly, Maxa provides a way for merchants, issuers and acquirers to protect themselves against online fraud, and is fast and simple to implement without compromising on security.

 To find out more, click here to download our White Paper